kxdang/kiendang.me/content/blog/096-helios/index.md

 The blueprint substance, now known as DNA to humans, derived from the Helios gave humans their own intelligence, but also their flawed ability to experience emotions of greed, the lust for power and the disregard of life to form a civilization greater than themselves.

-Now, with earth facing a global warming crisis that humans created upon themselves, they have fallen into the exact same fate as the Helio's civilization.
+Now, with earth facing a global warming crisis that humans created, they have fallen into the exact same fate as the Helio's civilization.

 As earth slowly self-destructs, the Helio's has decided to send their message to Earth.
 Their confidence in human technology and intelligence grew since they had sent one of many Mars Rovers over the years.
 The AI that humans developed would be able to decrypt and compute Helio's messages from afar.